-Property, plant and equipment and intangible assets - Assessment of the potential indicators of impairment of property, plant and equipment and intangible assets for the "Burkhardt + Weber Fertigungssysteme GmbH ("B+W")" segment
+Property, plant and equipment and intangible assets - Assessment of the indications of impairment of property, plant and equipment and intangible assets for the "Burkhardt + Weber Fertigungssysteme GmbH ("B+W")" segment

-During the year ended December 31, 2021, mainly due to the instabilities in the B+W segment market as a result of the "Covid-19", we consider that the assessment of the potential indicators of impairment of property, plant and equipment and intangible assets was important during each one of the quarters for the year then ended.
+During the year ended December 31, 2022, mainly due to the instabilities in the B+W segment market as a result of the "Covid-19", we consider that the assessment of the indications of impairment of property, plant and equipment and intangible assets was important during each one of the quarters for the year then ended.

-In the last quarter of the year ended December 31, 2021, Management has assessed the existence of indicators that could require the performance of impairment test for property, plant and equipment and intangible assets for this cash-generating unit and concluded on the non-existence of any indicators.
-We performed preliminary auditing procedures on some of the relevant business estimates and assumptions that could indicate whether the assets might be impaired, when applicable, for any potential identification of the risk of material misstatement of the individual and consolidated financial statements.
-Based on the audit evidence obtained through the preliminary procedures applied, we did not identify any indicators of impairment for the B+W segment and thus we consider acceptable the amount of property, plant and equipment and intangible assets for the B+W segment in the context of the individual and consolidated financial statements for the year ended December 31, 2021 taken as a whole.
+In the last quarter of the year ended December 31, 2022, Management has assessed the existence of indications that could require the performance of impairment test for property, plant and equipment and intangible assets for this cash-generating unit and concluded on the non-existence of any indication.
+We performed audit preliminary procedures on some of the relevant business estimates and assumptions that could indicate whether the assets might be impaired, when applicable, for any potential identification of the risk of material misstatement of the individual and consolidated financial statements.
+Based on the audit evidence obtained through the preliminary procedures applied, we did not identify any indications of impairment for the B+W segment and thus we consider acceptable the amount of property, plant and equipment and intangible assets for the B+W segment in the context of the individual and consolidated financial statements for the year ended December 31, 2022 taken as a whole.